June Lake, California: Geology and geography

 One notable geologic feature is the perched boulder, a glacial erratic next to the June Lake Fire Station.
 This boulder, a well-known landmark of the area, is 18 ft tall and weighs 150 tons.
 It was carried and deposited by glacial action to its present position.

 June Lake contains several distinct community areas.
 The main village is between the southwestern end of June Lake and the northeast end of the smaller Gull Lake.
 The Village is the commercial core, with a post office, community center, library, restaurants, lodging, stores and offices, as well as mixed residential use.
 The West Village/Rodeo Grounds area lies on the north and west sides of Gull Lake.
 These areas are sites of more recent development including a baseball field, condominiums, and some larger homes.
 Over ninety acres of vacant land in this area are currently involved in a specific plan process.
 June Mountain Ski Area, adjacent to the Rodeo Grounds property, is owned and operated by Mammoth Mountain LLC under a use permit from the Inyo National Forest.
 Down canyon and closer to the dramatic eastern scarp of the Sierra Nevada are the Petersen, Williams, and Clark tracts, then directly at the base of Carson Peak are the Dream Mountain and Silver Lake Meadow areas as well as the Rush Creek Power House.
 These "down canyon" areas are primarily single-family residential although several commercial nodes exist containing retail, lodging, dining and other services.

 There are also several outlying inhabited areas which are under lease from the Forest Service.
 These include the June Lake Junction and Pine Cliff Resort to the northeast of June Lake; Silver Lake Resort; the Silver Lake Recreation Residence Tract; and the Grant Lake Campground and Marina.
 At the northern junction of the Loop road with U.S. Highway 395 is the Cain Ranch, on property owned by the City of Los Angeles.

 According to the United States Census Bureau, the CDP covers an area of 11.1 sqmi, of which 10.3 sqmi are land and 0.8 sqmi, or 7.12%, are water.

 Climate

-This region experiences warm (but not hot) and mostly dry summers (with a few thunderstorms in late summer), and cold, snowy winters with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, June Lake has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.
+This region experiences warm (but not hot) and mostly dry summers (with a few thunderstorms in late summer), and cold, extremely snowy winters with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, June Lake has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.